 Take a quick assessment to evaluate your project's scope, budget, and strategic goals with our software development experts.

-When deciding between the two, the right choice can also depend upon the different business stages.
+When deciding between the two models, the right choice can also depend on the different business stages.
 And the decision may differ based on that.
 Take a dig into it below.

 Extended Team Model For Startups